azazali186/dating/public/admin/README.md

 ## License

-AdminLTE is an open source project by [AdminLTE.io](https://adminlte.io) that is licensed under [MIT](https://opensource.org/licenses/MIT).
+AdminLTE is an open source project by [XmakeLove](https://xmakelove.com) that is licensed under [MIT](https://opensource.org/licenses/MIT).
-AdminLTE.io reserves the right to change the license of future releases.
+XmakeLove reserves the right to change the license of future releases.

 ## Image Credits